Co-head of School

 Sarah has been working towards opening The Hatch School since 2020.
 Prior to taking on this founding role, she served students at University Prep in a variety of roles: mathematics faculty member and department chair, program coordinator for Diversity & Community, and as both Associate Director and Interim Director of the Upper School.
 In 2020, Sarah completed the NWAIS Pathways to Leadership program for aspiring female heads of school.
 Her strengths as a school leader include intentional cultivation of student culture, coordinating student support plans, parent education, admissions and enrollment management, and system development for schools.

 Sarah’s work at the Hatch School is informed by her experience as a founding board member at Camp Ten Trees, her lifetime membership in the Girl Scouts, and her identity as a parent to two sons.

-Meghan joined the HATCH team in 2022 as its founding humanities teacher.
-Outside of the classroom, Meghan enjoys gardening, playing with her dog, and spending time with her partner and young son.
+Noelle joined the HATCH team in 2023 as its founding humanities teacher.
+Outside of the classroom, Noelle enjoys baking fresh treats, gardening, and hanging out with her partner and one-eyed rescue dog Ronan.